jparisu/sIArena/docs/rst/modules/elements/terrain.rst

 - The method ``is_complete_path`` now checks if the path passes through all the destinations in the same order as they are provided.
 - To get the destinations, use the attribute ``destinations``, that is a list of ``Coordinate``.

-Example on how to create a ``SequencialDestinationTerrain``:
+Example on how to create a ``SequentialDestinationTerrain``:

 .. code-block:: python

-    from sIArena.terrain.Terrain import SequencialDestinationTerrain
+    from sIArena.terrain.Terrain import SequentialDestinationTerrain
     from sIArena.terrain.Coordinate import Coordinate

     matrix = np.array(...)
     destinations = [Coordinate(4,4), Coordinate(0,4)]
     # It uses the top-left cell as origin by default
-    terrain = SequencialDestinationTerrain(matrix, destination=destinations)
+    terrain = SequentialDestinationTerrain(matrix, destination=destinations)

     # To get the destinations of the terrain
     destinations = terrain.destinations